dnyanraja/Plugin-Activation-Info/README.md

 == Installation ==

-1. Download and extract PAD in your `wp-content/plugins` directory
+1. Download and extract this plugin in your `wp-content/plugins` directory
-1. Activate the plugin through the Plugins menu in WordPress
+2. Activate the plugin through the Plugins menu in WordPress
-1. You're all set!

 == Screenshots ==